-God has graciously left us umpteen Scriptures that He IS going to return, some of them from His very own lips!
-Yet many Christians these days don’t believe it anymore!
+God couldn’t have been kinder than to leave us with so many promises that He IS going to return – promises made from His very own lips!
+Yet sadly, many Christians these days don’t believe it anymore!

-The disciples were perplexed as they watched the Lord gradually disappearing upwards out of their sight… “As they were gazing intently into the sky, behold two men in white clothing stood beside them and said, ‘This Jesus who has been taken up from you into heaven, WILL COME IN JUST THE SAME WAY as you have watched Him go”’ (Acts 1:9-11).
+The disciples were sad and perplexed as they watched the Lord gradually disappearing upwards out of their sight, “As they were gazing intently into the sky, two men in white clothing stood beside them and said, ‘This Jesus who has been taken up from you into heaven, WILL COME IN JUST THE SAME WAY as you have watched Him go”’ (Acts 1:9-11).

 “As lightening so will be the coming of the Son of Man” (Matthew 24:27).

 “They will see the Son of Man coming on the clouds with power” (Matthew 24:30-31).

 “He is coming with the clouds and every eye will see Him” (Revelation 1:7).

 “The son of Man is going to come with His angels” (Matthew 16:27).

 “The Lord shall descend from heaven with a shout” (1 Thessalonians 4:16).